Elizabeth3344/Instructions/Lammps/How to run the Lammps script.md

 2) Rigid may also need mpi-cxx package for parallel computing.
 The error "No package 'mpi-cxx' found" may appear during the trying to go `cmake ../cmake`.
 To solve the problem go `sudo apt install mpich` from your any current path.
 Now mpi is located in "lammps/src".
 You may check it's presents by command `ls | grep lmp_mpi` in "src".
 3) You may not to pay your attention on the messages such as "Could NOT find ClangFormat".
 This tool is needed for formatting and doesn't affect your codework.

 Congrats!
-All other errors may appear because your script sucks and is not working:)
+All other errors may appear because your script is just not working:)